Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Experiment

 We use OpenAI's GPT4.1 model as the LLM for both our method and the LLM-based baselines.
 Furthermore, we evaluate the performance of our framework when using different LLM backbones, as detailed in Appendix~\ref{sec:llm_sensitivity}.
 Regarding the potential data leakage issue in LLMs, please refer to the discussion in Appendix~\ref{sec:data_leakage_in_llm}.

-For a fair and rigorous comparison, we benchmark performance based on a controlled \textit{search count}, or equivalently, the \textit{number of alpha generations}.
+To ensure a fair and rigorous comparison of algorithmic efficiency, we benchmark all methods based on a controlled ``search count'' (i.e., the number of unique alpha formulas generated and evaluated).
+This metric normalizes for the vast differences in computational cost per generation step across methods (e.g., a single LLM call vs. a GP mutation) and provides a direct measure of search space exploration efficiency.
 This approach is well-suited because our framework and all baselines inherently involve a distinct search process, where each iteration yields a new candidate alpha formula.
 For LLM-based methods (including ours), we report the best performance achieved with search counts of 1,000, 2,000, or 3,000.
 For other methods, the search count is incrementally increased from a small value until performance converges, capped at 600,000 (200$\times$ the LLM-based methods' maximum).
 This experimental design facilitates two key comparisons: first, it allows for an equitable assessment of our framework against other LLM-based methods under similar, well-defined computational budgets; second, it enables a robust comparison of search efficiency against other non-LLM-based methods.
-Furthermore, to account for practical limitations, the maximum wall-clock runtime for any single experimental run is constrained to 24 hours.